-As the name implies, quitting a particular action or opting to not start it at all is one option for responding to risk.
-When you choose the avoidance option, you’re closing off any possibility that the risk will pose a threat to your enterprise.
-Like explained above, companies will often choose this option if the risk will impact employee safety, violates the law or poses a threat to the company’s existence.
+As the name implies, quitting a particular action or opting to not start it at all is an option for responding to a risk.
+When you choose to avoid a risk, you are cutting off any possibility of it posing a threat to your enterprise.
+Like I discuss in the intro section above, executives and managers will choose this option for any risks that could get the company in major legal trouble or lead to someone getting killed.

 Risk response strategy #2 – Reduce

-Reduction or mitigation is the second risk response strategy you can consider.
-What this means in ERM speak is to take action to reduce the likelihood or impact of a loss.
-If the risk in question currently sits slightly higher than the appetite, reduction is a reasonable strategy to employ to bring it within your tolerance level.
+What this means in ERM speak is to take steps to reduce the likelihood or impact of a loss.
+If the risk is just slightly above your appetite and tolerance level, then reduction is a reasonable strategy for bringing it down to within acceptable limits.

 Risk response strategy #3 – Transfer

-In the context of managing risks to the enterprise, the goal with risk transfer is to ultimately reduce the impact should something materialize.
-You, as the company, are willing to take a gamble on the risk occurring.
+In the end, when managing risks to the enterprise, the goal of risk transfer is to ultimately reduce the (mostly financial) impact should something materialize.
+The company is therefore willing to take a gamble on the risk occurring.

 Risk response strategy #4 – Accept